saandeep/apijam/Labs/Appendix/Apigee Edge Service Broker Microgateway Plan- Secure a CF App/README.md

    export APIGEE_ENV={env-name}
    ```

+1. Deploy Edge Microgateway as PCF App

+	Follow the instructions from this [Apigee Edge Microgateway for Cloud Foundry Page](https://github.com/apigee/pivotal-cf-apigee/tree/master/microgateway-addons)

+2. Deploy a sample App to PCF

-1. Login to the PCF Environment
+	Login to the PCF Environment if not already logged in
-    Open Shell (CLI for windows).
-CD to your working directory

     ```
     cf api $PCF_API  --skip-ssl-validation